Existential Notation3 Logic: Existential N3

-\nex fully covers RDF -- RDF formulae are conjunctions of atomic formulae -- but allows literals and blank nodes to occur in subject, predicate, and object position.
-On top of the triples, it supports rules containing existential and universal variables.
-Note, that the syntax allows rules having new universal variables in their head like for example
+\nex fully covers RDF.
+RDF formulae are conjunctions of atomic formulae.
+Just as generalized RDF \citep{rdf11-concepts}, \nex allows for literals and blank nodes to occur in subject, predicate, and object position.
+The same holds for universal variables which are not present in RDF.
+This syntactical freedom is inherited from full N3 and makes it possible to -- among other things -- express the rules for RDF/S \citep[Appendix A]{rdf11-semantics} and OWL-RL \citep[Section 4.3]{owl2-profiles} entailment via N3.
+As an example for that, consider the following rule\footnote{This rule corresponds to \texttt{prp-inv1} in OWL profiles \citep{owl2-profiles}.} for inverse properties: